 You’ll see a lot of red velvet cakes decorated with cake crumbs on the frosting.
 It makes for a pretty topping that shows off the beautiful, vibrant color of the cake.
 If you can stand to sacrifice one cupcake to make crumbs, here’s how to do it:

 The cupcakes are moist and will not crumble (LUCKILY!) unless they are purposely dried out.
 Take one cupcake and cut it into small pieces.
 Place the pieces on a baking sheet and heat in the oven at 300F for 5 minutes, Toss the pieces around and bake 5 minutes more or until the pieces feel toasted and slightly crispy.
 Pull the pan from the oven and let sit until cooled and dry.
 Use a fork or your fingers to crush to crumbs.
 Sprinkle onto freshly frosted cupcakes.
-The frosting will form a crust and lose its stickiness if it sits so, wait to frost the cupcakes until the cake crumbs are ready.
+The frosting will form a crust and lose its stickiness if it sits, so wait to frost the cupcakes until the cake crumbs are ready.

-Gluten-Free Red Velvet Cupcakes
+Moist and Fluffy Gluten Free Red Velvet Cupcakes

 - ⅓ c buttermilk, warmed